jackdoe/programming-for-kids/book.md

 Try to think of some useful problem that you can ask it to write a program for for example roblox bot with pyautogui, or download youtube songs.

-Keep in mind it can completely hallucinate and make things up, the programs can have a lot of bugs or are written in a way that is not very useful to you, but that does not mean you should not use it, it just means you have to know how to use it.
+Keep in mind it can completely make things up, the programs can have a lot of bugs or are written in a way that is not very useful to you, but that does not mean you should not use it, it just means you have to know how to use it.